voder-ai/eslint-plugin-traceability/.voder/plan.md

 ## NOW
-Remove the `prelint` hook and update the `lint` script in package.json so that it no longer runs `npm run build` but simply invokes ESLint on your source files (e.g. `eslint "src/**/*.{ts,js}"`), decoupling linting from compilation.
+Update all integration-test `describe` blocks to include their corresponding `@story` identifier in the title.

 ## NEXT
-- Re-enable and enforce strict ESLint rules (complexity, max-lines per file/function, etc.) in eslint.config.js so they error rather than warn.
-- Update Husky’s pre-commit hook to call the decoupled `lint` script.
-- Migrate your bespoke CLI integration runner into a Jest test under tests/integration/cli-integration.test.ts and remove the standalone cli-integration.js.
-- In jest.config.js, uncomment and set `coverageThreshold.global` to require ≥ 90% for branches, lines, functions, and statements.
+- Add `[REQ-…]` tags to each `it(...)` name in integration tests to map tests to specific requirements.
-- Run `npm run lint` and `npm test` to verify strict linting and coverage enforcement pass.
+- Run `npm test -- --coverage` locally to verify that the 90% coverage thresholds and traceability rules pass.
+- Ensure the CI/CD quality-gate step invokes Jest with coverage threshold enforcement.

 ## LATER
-- Integrate the jscpd duplication check as a blocking gate in your CI/CD workflow.
-- Audit other custom rule files for DRY violations and refactor into shared utilities.
+- Introduce a reusable test-data-builder utility to DRY up fixtures across unit and integration tests.
-- Add timing or performance metrics to your Husky hooks to detect regressions.
+- Add performance or resource-usage benchmarks to the test suite to detect regressions.
-- Document the new annotationChecker helper in docs/decisions/ for future contributors.
+- Integrate `npx dry-aged-deps` into the CI pipeline’s quality gates to report on dev-dependency health alongside coverage.